christopher-l-ahmed/population-burden-gap/README.md

 * Christopher Ahmed.
 (2026). *Population Burden Gap (PBG) and ΔPBG metrics: Reproducible code and analysis*.
 [GitHub repository]. https://github.com/christopher-l-ahmed/population-burden-gap

+**Key Distinction:** Unlike traditional EJ tool support metrics that rely on sample statistics, PBG/ΔPBG produces population parameters.
+This allows for direct longitudinal comparison of gap magnitudes without the need for traditional hypothesis testing (p-values).

 # The Easy Way to Use This GitHub Repository
 If you’re newer to GitHub or to working with multiple R and Quarto files, this section is for you.
 I’ll walk you through: